 Hunt southeast B.C. for North America’s largest canines.
 Hunting is out of heated blinds overlooking bait sites.
-Shot opportunity has been 70%.
-Hunts are held in February and March.
+Shot opportunity for the 2014-2015 winter was 100%.
+Hunts are held in January, February and March.

 Hunters can fly into Cranbrook, B.C. and be met at the airport or fly into Kalispel, MT., rent a vehicle and drive 2 ½ hours to meet the outfitter.
 Another option is to fly into Spokane, WA and drive to meet the outfitter.
 Airfare at Spokane is usually more affordable.